cn0047/stash/ed/t/programming/README.md

 It's number of linearly independent paths through program's source code.
 `CC = E − N + 2`, N - lines of code, E - conditionals count (if statements).

+Abstraction - simplifying a concept by ignoring unimportant details.

 #### Process and Thread

 Process - any program.
 It's isolated from other processes.